-Development Management DPD Policy DM27 requires applicants to submit assessments as part of their planning proposals, as does Arnside and Silverdale AONB DPD Policy ASO4 for development proposals within the Arnside and Silverdale Area of Outstanding Natural Beauty.
+Development Management DPD Policy DM27 requires applicants to submit assessments as part of their planning proposals, as does Arnside and Silverdale AONB DPD Policy AS04 for development proposals within the Arnside and Silverdale Area of Outstanding Natural Beauty.

 A Biodiversity Report will be required for all development or works to Listed buildings that have the potential to affect (directly or indirectly) an international, national or locally-designated site; or for any development potentially affecting habitat or species protected by the Conservation of Habitats and Species Regulations 2017, the Wildlife and Countryside Act 1981 (as amended) or the Protection of Badgers Act 1992, or any subsequent protective legislation (including impacts arising from water quality, air quality, light emission and noise generation as well as loss or damage to habitats).
+This includes development where works would be required below mean high water or close to mean high water, affecting the Marine Conservation Zone.
 Note: Under Article 6(3) of the Habitats Directive 92/43/EEC, the Council has a responsibility to undertake an Appropriate Assessment where potential development could affect the integrity of Designated European Sites.
 In such cases the applicant will be required to provide sufficient information to inform this process.
 The Council will work with Natural England in this regard.
 Where a proposal has implications for Natura 2000 sites, the application will be expected to be accompanied with sufficient information to allow the Local Planning Authority to undertake a Habitats Regulations Assessment (see 2017 Regulations on www.legislation.gov.uk).